-Steps of the Accounting Cycle
+How to Move Through Each of the Nine Accounting Cycle Steps

 1. Analyze and measure transactions

 In this phase, collect all of your company’s transactions for analysis, measurement, and recording.
 But here's the first common hang-up: what do you have to record?

 As a general rule of thumb, a business should minimally record the following:

 - All events.
 This includes external and internal transactions.
 External transactions are things like exchanges with another company or changes in the cost of goods your business purchases.
 Internal transactions are exchanges that occur within your business, like moving supplies from one department to another.

 In short, collect as many transactions as possible that affect your business’s financial position.

 2. Record transactions in the Journal